What is a target market?

 Examine the competition

 Your competitors are likely targeting the same audiences as you.
-Analyze how they promote their product or service, and see how their ideal customer responds.
+Analyse how they promote their product or service, and see how their ideal customer responds.
 What are they providing that you don’t, and what can you give customers that isn’t currently on the market?

 Understand the motivations for purchase